Nigama-oss/solar_calc/README.md

-## solar energy savings calculator
+## Solar Energy Savings Calculator
 A web app to calculate your solar energy savings.

 ## Features